 Certificate-based authentication process

-Remedy Single Sign-On (Remedy SSO) supports certificate-based authentication starting from the release 9.1.01.
+Remedy Single Sign-On (Remedy SSO) supports certificate-based authentication.
 To use the certificate-based authentication, you must ensure that:

 - Client has a valid Public Key Certificate